Effortio/KivoText/README.md

 # KivoText
- An online website that can store ans share the text.
+ An online website that can store and share the text.